Whether you’re a:

 Student CV example

-Here’s a student CV example for a soon-to-be BA English graduate:
+Below is a student CV example for a soon-to-be graduate.

 Academic CV example

-Here’s a Student CV template you can use for a variety of scenarios when applying as a student:
+Here’s a student CV template you can use when applying for jobs or internships:

 Soon-to-be graduate with [degree] and [# of years] experience.
 Strong [set of relevant skills].
 Seeking to leverage my [academic background and expertise] to fill [job position] and help achieve [Company’s Name]’s goals.